Qatar Airways launches luxury Qsuite on Auckland-Doha route

 and in time we'll be deciding whether we charge more or continue charging at (this) level,'' said Qatar Airways' senior manager for Australasia, Adam Radwanski.

-''I think the product does a warrant charging a premium - at the moment we believe we are competitively priced.''
+''I think the product does warrant charging a premium - at the moment we believe we are competitively priced."

 The airline is today promoting Business Class fares between Auckland and Dublin starting at $6549 return.